-Native Languages of the Americas: Comox Indian Legends
+Native Languages of the Americas: Comox Indian Legends, Myths, and Stories

-This is our collection of links to Comox folktales and traditional stories that can be read online.
+This is our collection of links to Comox stories and folktales that can be read online.

 We have indexed our Native American legends and myths section

 by tribe to make them easier to locate; however, variants on the same